 Creating a Revocable Trust

 Trusts are legal arrangements created for the purpose of owning and administering assets on behalf of a beneficiary.
 As the trust’s creator, you become the grantor.
-You may name yourself as trustee so that you retain full control of assets in the trust.
+You can name yourself as trustee so that you retain full control of assets in the trust.
 You can even name yourself and your spouse as the primary beneficiaries and designate successor beneficiaries to inherit the trust when you pass away.
-It’s legal to create a revocable, or “living” trust on your own, but the American Bar Association says that when large sums are involved, such as a multi-million-dollar lottery prize, it’s safer to retain a lawyer with experience in estate and tax law.
+It’s legal to create a revocable “living” trust on your own, but when large sums are involved, such as a multi-million-dollar lottery prize, it’s usually safer to retain a lawyer with experience in estate and tax law.

 Act First, Claim Later

 You might consider setting up a revocable trust before you claim your lottery winnings.
 One benefit of this strategy is that it can help you preserve your privacy.
 If you create the trust and put the ticket in it, you can claim the jackpot in the name of the trust.
 The trust can be given a name that obscures your identity.
 The trust's name, not yours, will appear in any public record or announcement of lottery winners.

 You might even open an account in the name of the trust at a financial institution before claiming the prize.
 The account will then be ready to receive the money as soon as you collect it.
 Keep in mind, however, that state rules for lottery winnings can vary, so check with an attorney before acting to make sure this will work and is permissible where you live.

 Advantages of Revocable Trusts

 When your lawyer draws up the trust document, you name the trustee and beneficiaries.
 Because this is a revocable trust, you can change the terms of the trust later, including the people named.
 In addition to helping to shield your privacy, the trust simplifies estate planning because trust assets pass directly to the named beneficiaries.